Arnaz87/aurovm/docs/Module Format.md

 ## Call

-Any item with kind > 15 is a function call, formated exactly like a regular function calls in code, but the arguments are indices to other functions (with exactly one result, if an argument function returns more than one, a constant for each result must be created beforehand).
+Any item with kind > 15 is a function call, formated exactly like a regular function calls in code, but the arguments are indices to other functions (of exactly one result, if a function with more is to be used, a constant for each result must be created beforehand).
 Each value the function returns is added independently as a constant.
 Constants are aware of each other, even if defined after, but circular calls are not allowed.

 # Code